DylanCheetah/simple-todo/lessons/08-homepage.md

 {% endblock %}
 ```

 Next we need to create a view for our homepage.
 This view will need to be able to serve the full homepage, serve a new page of todo lists, and create a new todo list.
 To simplify this, we will create a separate view class for each task and then create a view which dispatches each request to the correct view based on the type of request.
+For now we will just implement serving the full homepage and a new page of todo lists.
 Open `simple-todo/simple_todo/todo_lists/views.py` and modify it like this:
 ```python
 from django.contrib.auth.mixins import LoginRequiredMixin from django.shortcuts import render